Imprints of Early Universe Cosmology on Gravitational Waves: Phase Transitions and Gravitational waves

 In this section, we focus on a standard polynomial potential for a hidden sector scalar field $\phi$ which receives thermal corrections in the early universe, where, depending on the model parameters, the potential allows for the possibility of a FOPT (refer to appendix A for more details about the model building).
 Note that the idea is not limited to the particular potential considered, which is chosen for the possibility of performing analytical calculations.
 Other models with FOPTs occurring at different energy scales than those considered here can also provide viable frameworks for multiple transitions.
 Our potential is of the well-studied form,

 where $D$, $E$, and $\lambda$ are model-dependent parameters.
-At high temperature, $T\gg T_0$, $V(\phi,T)$ has a single minima at $\phi = 0$.
-After the temperature drops below $T_1$ (defined in eq.(\ref{eq : T1}), there exists a second minima, which is equipotential with the first at the critical temperature $T_c$, below which a phase transition occurs.
+At high temperature, $T\gg T_0$, $V(\phi,T)$ has a single minimum at $\phi = 0$.
+After the temperature drops below $T_1$ (defined in eq.(\ref{eq : T1}), there exists a second minimum, which is equipotential with the first at the critical temperature $T_c$, below which a phase transition occurs.

 Subsequent energy injection following the Phase 1 transition leads to a possibility of having three transitions, which we label as Phase 1, Phase 2 and Phase 3.
 The injection can occur at any time after the field is in the broken phase, say $\{\phi_i,T_i\}$, as shown in Fig. \ref{fig:Phases along hubble}.
 For three transitions to occur, the following criteria for the energy injection must be met: